 This section provides brief biographical information on the Honourable Company’s main officers.
-With the exception of the Warden Emeritus and the Clerk, the incumbents change each year.
-The current Warden, Air Marshal Sir Dusty Miller, was installed in May 2017 and is the first to undertake a 2-year incumbency.
+With the exception of the Warden Emeritus and the Clerk, the incumbents change each year or every 2 years.
+The current Warden, Professor Christopher Gaskell CBE, was installed in April 2020.

 A veterinary surgeon and graduate of the University of Bristol, Professor Chris Gaskell worked as an academic clinician (companion animals), and latterly in an administrative role, at the Universities of Pennsylvania, Bristol, Liverpool and the Royal Agricultural College, then University (RAU), in Cirencester.
 He retired in 2016 after nine years as Vice-Chancellor of The RAU.
 He is currently a member of the Boards of the University of Winchester and Reaseheath College in Cheshire, and of the Welsh bTB Eradication Programme Advisory Group.
-He has previously served as Chairman of Defra’s Chief Scientific Advisor’s Science Advisory Council and a member of the Government Chief Scientist’s Food Research Partnership; he currently chairs the Research Advisory Group for DEFRA’s Sustainable Intensification Programme.
-He is a member of the Council of the Royal Agricultural Society of England and an Associate Member of the Royal Agricultural Societies of England.
+He has previously served as Chairman of Defra’s Chief Scientific Advisor’s Science Advisory Council and a member of the Government Chief Scientist’s Food Research Partnership.
+He is an Associate Member of the Royal Agricultural Societies of England.
 He was previously a member of the Council of the Royal College of Veterinary Surgeons, the Board of UCEA (the University and College’s Employers Association) and Vice-Chair of GuildHE, the representative body for specialist universities.
 He is an adviser to Applied Inspiration, a company providing advice on student recruitment, widening participation, and careers.
 Chris lives with his wife Rosalind in the North Cotswolds, and they have family and grandchildren locally and in Yorkshire.